 Come join us for dinner, networking, and a featured presentation.
-Mark Sampson, from Siemens and Chair - INCOSE Model-Based Systems Engineering (MBSE) Initiative, will speak to us about MBSE.
-Remote attendance is available upon request.
+Mark Sampson, from Siemens and Chair - INCOSE Model-Based Systems Engineering (MBSE) Initiative, will speak to us, from a remote location, about MBSE.
+Remote attendance is available.

 We sincerely thank KIHOMAC